cloudnativelabs/kube-router/README.md

 If you have other networking devices or SDN systems that talk BGP, kube-router will fit in perfectly.
 From a simple full node-to-node mesh to per-node peering configurations, most routing needs can be attained.
 The configuration is Kubernetes native (annotations) just like the rest of kube-router, so use the tools you already know!
-Since kube-router uses GoBGP, you have access to a modern BGP API platform as well right out of the box.
-Kube-router also provides a way to expose services outside the cluster by advertising ClusterIP and externalIPs to configured BGP peers.
-Kube-router also supports MD5 password based authentication and uses strict export policies so you can be assured routes are advertised to the underlay only as you intended.
+Since kube-router uses GoBGP, you have access to a modern BGP API platform as well right out of the box. kube-router also provides a way to expose services outside the cluster by advertising ClusterIP and externalIPs to configured BGP peers. kube-router also supports MD5 password based authentication and uses strict export policies so you can be assured routes are advertised to the underlay only as you intended.